Your Northern Ireland Travel Blog Guide

-Another reason why you should visit Northern Ireland is that its a really affordable place to visit and stay.
+Another reason why you should visit Northern Ireland is that it’s a really affordable place to visit and stay.
 There is always a great deal on for places to stay in Northern Ireland that won’t cost you an arm and a leg.
 Many of the attractions are also not overly expensive.
-There are a variety of great deals for the type of stay you want to have from weekend breaks to spa breaks, self-catering, we do it all.
+There are a variety of great deals for the type of stay you want to have from weekend breaks to spa breaks, and self-catering, we do it all.

 4. Everywhere is accessible

 One of the great things about coming to Northern Ireland is it’s a pretty easy and straightforward place to move around.
 Due to the fact that we aren’t a particularly large country you can get on a bus or car and be in a new place or city in a few hours.

 Places like Belfast are quite accessible by foot as everything is pretty close together which is great.
 This means you’ll have loads of time to see all the big attractions as well as the many hidden gems around the place.
 You can even travel across to the Republic of Ireland and check all the great things they have to offer.

 One of the best reasons why you should visit Northern Ireland is to explore the amazing landscape that’s on offer.
 If you want to get some incredible photography shots then I promise you’ll be inspired by the Northern Irish scenery.